cannyedge34/cqrs/README.md

-A command is a class with private attributes.
+A command is a class with getter methods for the given items.

 ## Tests